CYC-Collatzology/AACC-Collatz-Engine/README.md

 Welcome to the official repository for the **Arithmetic Chiral Topodynamics (ACT)** framework and the arbitrary-precision C++ engines used to simulate the Extended Collatz Function (ECF).

 ## 1. The Paradigm Shift in Discrete Dynamics
-Unlike highly specialized mathematical conjectures, the classic 3x+1 problem exhibits widespread interdisciplinary popularity, captivating researchers across physics, computer science, and complex systems.
-Despite this cross-disciplinary interest, the global scientific community has remained largely powerless against its extreme nonlinear complexity.
-Historically, generalized affine mappings (Nx+p) have been deeply entrenched as intractable, chaotic, path-dependent operations plagued by theoretical undecidability.
+The 3x+1 problem, while possessing widespread interdisciplinary appeal across physics, computer science, and complex systems, has historically resisted generalized analytical resolution.
+Traditional affine mappings (Nx+p) are deeply entrenched as intractable, path-dependent operations characterized by pseudo-random chaos and theoretical undecidability.

-This project uncovers the deterministic "hidden variables" governing Collatz dynamics by exposing a profound mathematical paradox: the hybridization of the 3x+1 and 3x-1 operators.
+​This project introduces the ACT framework, which exposes a profound mathematical paradox—the chiral non-commutativity of hybridizing 3x+1 and 3x-1 operators—and extracts the deterministic topological invariants that strictly govern these dynamics.

 ## 2. Chiral Non-Commutativity & Symmetry Breaking
 Individually, both the 3x+1 and 3x-1 systems are universally recognized to exhibit absolute convergence under standard modulo-2 mappings.
 However, when we broaden the analytical scope to a modulo-4 **Extended Collatz Function (ECF)**, a startling topological reality emerges.
 In our ECF framework, the odd parity space is bifurcated into two operative engines: N1x + p1 for x = 1 (mod 4), and N2x + p2 for x = 3 (mod 4).